ricecrspy/chrispin.github.io/README.md

 #### 1.2 OUTLINE

-- 1.3 Data Gathering
+- 1.3 DATA GATHERING
-- 1.4 Data Cleaning and Manipulation
+- 1.4 DATA CLEANING AND MANIPULATION w/ SQL
-- 1.5 Visualization
+- 1.5 DATA ANALYSIS
-- 1.6 Insights and Recommendations
+- 1.6 NULL VALUES
+- 1.7 VISUALIZATION
+- 1.8 REPORT PREVIEW

 #### 1.3 DATA GATHERING
 I identified five e-commerce boutique stores that align with Berlin's market positioning in terms of price, product design, target customer, and quality.
 Using a Chrome browser web crawler extension, I scraped over 300 rows of data observations, about 30-70 rows from each website, based on the following variables: brand name, product description, colorway, price, discount, and sale price.
 Data structures varied from store to store, and as a result, a unique table was created for each, totaling five tables.